Paseo de la Reforma

 It is now home to many of Mexico's tallest buildings such as the Torre Mayor and others in the Zona Rosa.
 More modern extensions continue the avenue at an angle to the old Paseo.
 To the northeast it continues toward Tlatelolco, where it changes its name near the Plaza de las Tres Culturas.
 There it divides into Calzada de Guadalupe and Calzada de los Misterios that continue toward La Villa.
 Its western portion going west from Chapultepec Park passes south of Polanco on its way through the affluent neighborhood of Lomas de Chapultepec and then into Cuajimalpa and Santa Fe on the outskirts of the city, although when it reaches this point it is more a highway than a promenade.

-Profile
+Description

-Today, the Reforma is filled with tourist attractions, luxurious restaurants and hotels, office buildings, public art exhibitions, and new construction.
+Today, the Reforma is filled with tourist attractions, luxury restaurants and hotels, office buildings, public art exhibitions, and new construction.